shapeshed/nodejsbook.io/_posts/2011-08-21-table-of-contents.md

     * Display Data In The View Layer
 * Chapter 8: Persisting data
     * Read Data From A File
-    * Write Data From A File
+    * Write Data To A File
     * Read Environment Variables
     * Store Data With MongoDB
     * Create A CRUD (Create, Read, Edit, Delete) Application With Express And MongoDB